Glossary of Commercial Real Estate Terms

 An investment entity formed by one or more entities to acquire or develop and manage real property and/or other assets.

 - Just compensation

-Compensation that is fair to both the owner and the public when property is taken for public use through condemnation (eminent domain).
+Compensation is fair to both the owner and the public when a property is taken for public use through condemnation (eminent domain).

 - Landlord’s warrant

 A warrant from a landlord to levy upon a tenant’s personal property (e.g., furniture, etc.) and to sell this property at a public sale to compel payment of the rent or the observance of some other stipulation in the lease.

 The investment banking firm that handles the principal responsibilities for coordinating the new issuance of securities.

 An agreement whereby the owner of real property gives the right of possession to another for a specified period of time and for a specified consideration.